 Better chance of rent approvals

 Your credit score is often the first thing that landlords look at when going through rental applications.
 Your high credit score will help you stand out in the rental process.
+It can make it easier to secure your dream apartment and give you leverage when negotiating your rent amount.

 7 ways to achieve a perfect credit score